x

 Video by Mohammad Reza Rokni (Artist)

-The Game In The Press and Media
+The Game In The Press, Media And Exhibition

-Shargh Newspaper (In Persian)
+Newspaper - Shargh (In Persian)

 Shargh is one of the most popular Reformist newspapers in Iran.

-Iran International News Television Channel
+Television Channel - Iran International News

 One of the most watched Persian language news television channel